alchemzy/stimulus/README.md

 Caveats: If more is known about the type of product reviews being made, a more optimal model can be chosen that better fits the requirements.

-The data was compiled into json in "data.json", composed of id, review, star rating, and score.
+The data was compiled into json in "data.json", composed of review, star rating, and score.